riboflavin/test-framer-sync/compare/notionmeetingrecorder-vs-bluedot.md

 Neither tool requires a meeting bot.
 Notion Meeting Recorder doesn't rely on an external meeting service integration - it records audio locally from your computer.
 Bluedot is specifically noted as being "bot-free" with "no awkward bot presence in meetings," allowing for discreet background recording even when you're not the host.

 • What do users say about the quality of transcriptions?
 For Bluedot, users widely praise its transcription accuracy - marketing and early users often note it as "the most accurate" AI notetaker they've tried.
-For Notion Meeting Recorder, the context doesn't specifically mention user feedback on transcription quality, though it notes that early users report Notion's AI "does a good job extracting key points from dense conversations."

 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.